Cyberwombo/RustShell/README.md

-RustShell - A new way to catch your reverse shells
+RustShell - A new way to catch a shell
 ---------------------------------------------------------------------------------------------

 Disclaimer: This project is designed strictly for educational and ethical purposes and is not